 Office of the President

-For Bethel University President, West Tennessee native, and grandfather of nine, Walter Butler, family is everything.
+For Bethel University President, West Tennessee native, and grandfather of 11, Walter Butler, family is everything.
 And family is what he considers the students, faculty, trustees, staff, and alumni who comprise what he calls the “heart and soul” of the school.